\"Writing.Com

 Ask & Answer

-Last Month's Newsletter: "Self Confidence
+Last Month's Newsletter: "Self ConfidenceOpen in new Window.

-Kate - Writing & Reading writes:
+Kate - Writing & Reading Author Icon writes:

 On point advice, thank you ~ I received (timely, less than two weeks) form rejection by email yesterday; turned around and submitted another story to another market yesterday ~ working on a new story and a couple poems this weekend along with several reviews ^_^